-- Animal U; Beef This online learning platform has scaled learning modules helping students learn about livestock and livestock products. - Animal U; Careers This unit of the Animal U learning platform includes scaled learning about agricultural careers. - AgExplorer Made from a partnership with the National FFA Organization and Discovery Education, this portal includes a career finder and information on careers in agriculture. - Kits and Resources by the Iowa Beef Industry Council Dig into resources for Family and Consumer Science teachers and elementary educators, as well as areat nutrition information for schools. - The Cattle Drive and Westward Expansion Students will gain a greater understanding of the historical context and purpose of the cattle drives that took place in the mid-1880s.
-Students will be able to explain the cause and effect relationships of life on the frontier including, population growth, and later the invention and use of barbed wire, refrigeration, and railroads.
+- Animal U; Beef This online learning platform has scaled learning modules helping students learn about livestock and livestock products. - Animal U; Careers This unit of the Animal U learning platform includes scaled learning about agricultural careers. - Kits and Resources by the Iowa Beef Industry Council Dig into resources for Family and Consumer Science teachers and elementary educators, as well as great nutrition information for schools.